wadmp/wadmp.github.io/src/gen3/docs/vpn/networks/README.md

 ![VPN Networks](../../images/vpn/vpn_networks_add-device.png)

-- Using *Add Device*, a Roadwarrior can also be added to the network, and all of them are Clients.
+- Using _Add Device_, a Roadwarrior can also be added to the network, and all of them are Clients.

-- You can now either enter your device by clicking its name, or use the options on the right side of its line to access the *Proxy Link*, edit its role, or delete it.
+- You can now either enter your device by clicking its name, or use the options on the right side of its line to access the _Proxy Link_, edit its role, or delete it.

 ![VPN Networks](../../images/vpn/vpn_networks_proxy.png)

-- When editing your device's role, you can switch between *Master* and *Slave* modes.
+- When editing your device's role, you can switch between _Master_ and _Slave_ modes.

 ![VPN Networks](../../images/vpn/vpn_networks_master-slave.png)

-## Main VPN Device Interface
+## VPN Tab on Device Detail Page

-- Once you're in the device's VPN interface, you can configure the following settings:
+- Once you're in the device's VPN tab, you can configure the following settings:

 1. Disable or Enable VPN client of the device
 2. Edit device VPN networks.